In statistics, the confidence interval is the range that a population parameter is likely to fall into, for a given probability.

 Note that the Confidence.T function is new to Excel 2010, so is not available in earlier versions of Excel.
 However, earlier versions of Excel do have the Confidence Function, which uses the Normal Distribution to calculate the confidence value.

 In the spreadsheet below, the Excel Confidence.T Function is used to calculate the confidence interval with a significance of 0.05 (i.e. a confidence level of 95%), for the mean of a sample of heights of 100 men.
 The sample mean is 1.8 meters and the standard deviation is 0.07 meters.

 The above function returns a confidence value of 0.013889519.

 Therefore the confidence interval is 1.8 ± 0.013889519, which is equal to:

-Further details and examples of the Excel Confidence.T function are provided on the Microsoft Office website.
+For further details and examples of the Excel Confidence.T function, see the Microsoft Office website.

 If you get an error from the Excel Confidence.T function this is likely to be one of the following:

 |#DIV/0!||-||Occurs if the supplied size argument = 1.|